informalsystems/quint/doc/adr004-effect-system.md

 These are some equivalence rules to be used alongside unification, but that don't require any substitution.
 These are applied in a simplification process with the goal of reaching the normal form.
-Equivalence between `E1` and `E2` is expressed by `E1 ≡ E2`, and the equivalence symbol `≡` have the highest precedence on this system.
+Equivalence between `E1` and `E2` is expressed by `E1 ≡ E2`, and the equivalence symbol `≡` have the lowest precedence on this system.

 ```